 John Walker – Programmer (and a whole lot more)

 I was doing some sorting and cleaning of old material on my personal computer recently and found myself looking at a link to one of the first websites I accidentally discovered many moons ago.
 Those of you who know me know I have struggled with losing weight throughout my life.
-I was searching for something to inspire me when I stumbled across a link to a book called The Hacker’s Diet.
+On one occassion, I was searching for something to inspire me when I stumbled across a link to a book called The Hacker’s Diet.
 It was written by John Walker, one of the first computer virus writers and the founder of Autodesk and coauthor of AutoCAD.
-In it, he shares a scientific approach to weight loss and maintenance.
+In the book, Mr. Walker shared his science-based approach to weight loss and maintenance.

 The “Index Librorum Liberorum” or for those of you not sufficiently up on your Latin – “List of Free Books” located at www.fourmilab.ch, is an awesome website for the science enthusiast.
 It is what happens when a great mind is free to follow its fancy and indulge in intellectual discovery for the pure joy of it – and, of course, with the intent of sharing it with like minded souls.

 You will find a large trove of in-depth articles on a wide range of topics from recipes and politics to travelogues and speculative physics.
 Mr. Walker has that rare gift (or perhaps madness) that compels him to thoroughly investigate everything that captures his interest.
 Lucky for us, he also documents the process so we can learn from his careful method and thoughtful presentation.
 I have spent many hours reading from his clear, funny and always informative prose on topics I never thought I would find interesting or even able to understand.
 Mr. Walker knows how to make advanced chemistry and astrophysics accessible and fun – no small task.
 His mastery of so many topics makes him a modern day renaissance man and man of science of a type becoming all too rare in a world of instant experts.